miner/nocore/README.md

 where NAME is the simple name of your new project.

+As with the `default` template, you can optionally use a qualified project name.
+In that case, the project name is combined as one argument in the form GROUP/NAME (joined with a slash).

+`lein new nocore GROUP/NAME`

 Optional keyword arguments may be used to override the default values for :name, :user, :group, and :ns (the main namespace).
 You can use any combination of these optional keyword arguments.

 `lein new nocore NAME :user USER`
 `lein new nocore NAME :group GROUP`
 `lein new nocore NAME :ns NS`
-`lein new nocore NAME :user USER :group GROUP :ns NS :name NAME`
+`lein new nocore ignored :user USER :group GROUP :ns NS :name NAME`

 where you choose your values for NAME, USER, GROUP and NS.